BEDFORDSHIRE DECEMBER

 A tiny chapel to the south has a modern stained glass depiction of the Holy Spirit, dated 2000.
 Standing by the alter, alongside candles waiting to be lit in prayer, is a silhouette of a soldier with head bowed.

-What a beautiful and historic church; which I enjoyed visiting very much.
+A beautiful and historic church, which I enjoyed visiting very much!

 We made our way to Sharnbrook.
 I did a little research prior to this visit and Sherbrook’s website indicated that it was liable to be open; and so it proved to be.
 This is being typed in late January 2021; things are bad.
 We have been in a third nationwide lockdown for about a month and it is liable to be that way for a while yet.